fasttime/JScrewIt/Features.md

 Features available in Internet Explorer 11 on Windows 10.
 <a name="IE9"></a>
 ### `IE9`
-Features available in Internet Explorer 9 and 10.
+Features available in Internet Explorer 9.
 <a name="IE_SRC"></a>
 ### `IE_SRC`
 A string representation of native functions typical for Internet Explorer.<br>